Module: solarArrayReference

 and then normalizing to obtain \({}^\mathcal{R}\boldsymbol{\hat{a}}_2\).
 The reference angle \(\theta_{\text{Sun,}R}\) is the angle between \({}^\mathcal{B}\boldsymbol{\hat{a}}_2\) and \({}^\mathcal{R}\boldsymbol{\hat{a}}_2\):

-For more details on the mathematical derivation, see R. Calaon, C. Allard and H. Schaub, “Momentum Management of a Spacecraft equipped with a Dual-Gimballed Electric Thruster”, currently in preparation for submission to the Journal of Spacecraft and Rockets.
+For more details on the mathematical derivation and stability considerations, see R. Calaon, C. Allard and H. Schaub, “Momentum Management of a Spacecraft equipped with a Dual-Gimballed Electric Thruster”, currently in preparation for submission to the Journal of Spacecraft and Rockets.

 User Guide